bigmlcom/bigmler/docs/index.rst

 of the data will be run through each of the models to obtain an evaluation of the model.
 BigMLer retrieves all evaluations and saves each one of them locally in json and txt format.
 They are named using the objective field name and the value of the label that they refer to.
-As an example, if your objective field name is ``class`` and the labels it contains are ``Adult,Student``, the generated files will be::
+Finally, it averages the results obtained in all the evaluations to generate a mean evaluation stored in the ``evaluation.txt`` and ``evaluation.json`` files.As an example, if your objective field name is ``class`` and the labels it contains are ``Adult,Student``, the generated files will be::